-The Student Resource Package which was introduced for Victorian government schools in 2005 to bring about improvement in learning outcomes for students.
-The Student Resource Package funding model continues for schools in 2013.
+The Student Resource Package was introduced for Victorian government schools in 2005 to bring about improvement in learning outcomes for students.
+The Student Resource Package funding model continues for schools in 2017.

 - Shifting the focus to student outcomes and school improvement by moving from providing inputs to providing the resources needed to improve outcomes